Med-Cabinet-LS-BW/medizen_ds_api/README.md

 ### Testing

-Flask API is being tested in Advanced Rest Client.
+Flask API was tested in Advanced Rest Client and unittests were processed on file app_test.py

 ---